-You can also take your assignment to a Learning Advisor and have them go through it with you.
+You can also take your assignment to a Peer Writing Mentor and have them go through it with you.
 Another tip is to find the marking rubric on Blackboard, this will show you exactly what was expected for the assignment.
 Compare it to what you handed in, and piece together where it went wrong.
 It’s a good idea to use these rubrics when planning future assignments as they signpost the effort required of you and the expectations of the marker.

 If you are still feeling disheartened, consider talking to one of the University counsellors.